 I scratch my shoulder, pulling the vodka out of the plastic bag I bought in with me.
 I take out the plastic cups, and rip off the wrapping, slipping a cup from the bottom of the tube.
 My hand shakes as I pour the vodka into the cup, and put the bottle down on the till, sliding a small bottle of lemonade from the bag, and topping it up.
 A carriage clock ticks.
 Ominous.
 I can’t stand the ticking of a clock.
 I will have to find a way to silence them.
 All of them.
 My eyes run along the shelves of clocks: glinting silver, and gold soldiers.

 Thanks for reading.
 I hope you took something from it.
-Drop me a comment below, let me know if there’s anything of yours that you have published recently because I am always up for reading new stuff;
+Drop me a comment below if you did.

 sat on the edge of the bathtub my feet, wet, in the rivers of the flowing cold water over my toes as i dab in-between the tiles on the wall with a damp cloth occasionally sprizting it with a black mould remover catching the trail before it slides down, and soon the smell of a swimming pool invades my nostrils i gag